fooof-tools/fooof/doc/faq.rst

-For similar reasons, we have moved away from calling it 'background' activity, as this implies a signal of interest in the foreground, and we consider that aperiodic activity is of theoretical interest themself, and not merely the 'background' to periodic activity.
+For similar reasons, we have moved away from calling it 'background' activity, as this implies a signal of interest in the foreground, and we consider that aperiodic activity is of theoretical interest itself, and not merely the 'background' to periodic activity.

 For these reasons, we prefer and use the term 'aperiodic' as a neutral description of this component of the signal.